Huineng: Poem contest

 Eight months later, the Fifth Patriarch summoned all his followers and proposed a poem contest for his followers to demonstrate the stage of their understanding of the essence of mind.
 He decided to pass down his robe and teachings to the winner of the contest, who would become the Sixth Patriarch.
 Shenxiu, the leading disciple of the Fifth Patriarch, composed a stanza, but did not have the courage to present it to the master.
-Instead, he wrote his stanza on the south corridor wall to remain anonymous one day at midnight.
+Instead, he wrote his stanza on the south corridor wall one day at midnight to remain anonymous.
 The other monks saw the stanza and commended it.
 Shenxiu's stanza is as follows:

 The Patriarch was not satisfied with Shenxiu's stanza, and pointed out that the poem did not show understanding of "[his] own fundamental nature and essence of mind."
 He gave Shenxiu a chance to submit another poem to demonstrate that he had entered the "gate of enlightenment," so that he could transmit his robe and the Dharma to Shenxiu, but the student's mind was agitated and could not write one more stanza.

 Two days later, the illiterate Huineng heard Shenxiu's stanza being chanted by a young attendant at the monastery and inquired about the context of the poem.
 The attendant explained to him the poem contest and the transmission of the robe and Dharma.
 Huineng asked to be led to the corridor, where he could also pay homage to the stanza.
 He asked a low-ranking official named Zhang Riyong from Jiangzhou to read the verse to him, and then immediately asked him to write down a stanza that he composed.

-According to McRae, "the earliest version of the Platform Sutra contains two versions of Huineng's verse.
-Later version contain one version of Huineng's stanza, somewhat different from the two older ones:
+According to McRae, "the earliest version of the Platform Sutra contains two versions of Huineng's verse."
+Later versions, such as the Zongbao edition (c.
+1291) from the Yuan era, contain one version of Huineng's stanza, somewhat different from the two verses found in the c.
+8th century Dunhuang edition:

 The followers who were present were astonished by the work of a southern barbarian.
 Being cautious of Huineng's status, the Patriarch wiped away the stanza and claimed that the author of the stanza had not reached enlightenment.